Owner reunited with dogs after doggie daycare van was stolen from Lake View with pets inside

 Keith is a one-year-old Great Dane and described as very sensitive and loving.

-Dogaholics has maintained the location for 10 years and said they have never had anything like this happen before.
+Dogaholics has been at that location for 10 years and said they have never had anything like this happen before.

 The Levitt family was offering a $5,000 reward for the safe return of all three dogs, no questions asked.